Skip To Content

 PSY 170 Using APA Editorial 1 credit

-PSY 211 Research Methods 4 credits
+PSY 211 Research and Statistical Methods I 4 credits

 PSY 330Professional Ethics 3 credits